#Maintenance

 Supermicro file copy via Windows 10

-The IPMI will boot as soon as the motherboard recieves power.
+The IPMI will boot as soon as the motherboard receives power.
 Depending on the power settings within the BIOS, the main system may remain powered off.

 Plug in a keyboard and monitor to the rear connections, along with the USB device that now has the .efi file copied over.
 Power on the system and hold "F11" key during P.O.S.T.